-We generated 833 alternate models for the combustion of but anol by swapping in our newly calculated kinetic parameters one at a time into the LLNL kinetic model.
-The error of these alternate models and the unmodified model were measured with PyTeCK and the difference (ΔE) is reported in Figure 4.
+We generated 833 alternate models for the combustion of butanol by swapping in our newly calculated kinetic parameters one at a time into the LLNL kinetic model.
+The error of these alternate models and the unmodified model were measured with PyTeCK and the difference ( $\Delta E$ ) is reported in Fig. 4.

-In Figure 4, a majority of the data fall in a symmetric distribution centered about $\Delta E = 0$, where
+In Fig. 4, a majority of the data fall in a symmetric distribution centered about $\Delta E = 0$ , where

-Figure 4: The left plot shows the distribution of the change in PyTeCK errors between alternative models for each of the 682 reactions studied.
-The right is a parity plot of rate coefficients from the original and updated AutoTST workflow calculated at 1000 K where points outlined in black correspond to the three greatest disagreement.
+Figure 4: The left plot shows the distribution of the change in PyTeCK errors between alternative models for each of the 833 reactions studied.
+The right is a parity plot of rate coefficients from the original LLNL model and the updated AutoTST workflow calculated at 1000 K where points outlined in black correspond to the five greatest disagreements.
 Colors correspond to the change in error where red and blue represent an increase and decrease in error, respectively.
 The dashed line on the right plot is parity and the dotted lines are three orders of magnitude difference.